wzhudev/reverse-linear-sync-engine/README.md

 In the implementation of `ClientModel`:

-1. The model’s name and constructor function are registered in `ModelRegistry`'s `modelLookup`.
+1. The model's name and constructor function are registered in `ModelRegistry`'s `modelLookup`.
-2. The model’s name, schema version, and property names are combined into a **hash value**, which is registered in `ModelRegistry` and used to check the database schema.
-If the model’s `loadStrategy` is `partial`, this information is also included in the hash.
+2. The model's name, schema version, and property names are combined into a **hash value**, which is registered in `ModelRegistry` and used to check the database schema.
+If the model's `loadStrategy` is `partial`, this information is also included in the hash.

 You can refer to the source code for more details about how `ClientModel` works.